Export spatial data collected by gopro max/max2

 | GS | GoPro Spherical | Fixed prefix, indicating a 360-degree panoramic video file |

-| xx | Segment number | 01 represents the first segment, 02 the second, and so on.
-Identifies continuous clips belonging to the same recording |
+| xx | Segment number | 01 represents the 1st segment, 02 represents the 2nd segment, and so on.
+Used to identify continuous clips belonging to the same recording. |

-| aaaa | File ID | Unique ID identifying a recording task.
-All segments from the same recording share this ID |
+| aaaa | File number | Unique ID identifying a recording task.
+All segments from the same recording task share this number. |

 | .360 | File suffix | GoPro's proprietary raw panoramic format |